-Scott Nelson is the chief digital officer of Tamarack Technology.
+Scott Nelson is the president and chief digital officer of Tamarack Technology.
 He has more than 30 years of strategic technology development, deployment and design thinking experience working with both entrepreneurs and Fortune 500 companies.
 Nelson is a sought-after speaker and contributor on topics related to IoT and digital health.
 His involvement in technology in the local and national technology community reflects an ongoing and outstanding commitment to technology development and innovation.

 Every generation of technology promises innovation and 5G is no exception.
 Scott Nelson explores variations in 5G that could make equipment finance more relevant to both providers and consumers of the technology.